ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 --> Define object's attribute and behavior, we will get a Class.

 Class is a blue print of the object, its efficiency and design improves your solution.
 All success of your solution, depends on

-   1) How you define object with a class?
+   1) How you define OBJECT using a CLASS? </br>
-   2) How you define interaction between objects, using classes?
+   2) How you define interaction between OBJECTS, using CLASS? </br>

 # Efficient "CLASS"

 First step towards Object Orientation, is to learn to design an efficient class.

-An efficient Class is created, when class construction follow SOLID principle.
-SOLID acronym stands for
+An efficient Class is created, when we follow SOLID principle in CLASS construction.

+  SOLID </br>

    S - Single responsibility principle</br>
    O - Open Closed principle</br>
    L - Liskov Substitution Principle</br>
    I - Interface segregation principle</br>
    D - Dependency Inversion principle</br>

 # What happens when an efficient class is created?

-An efficient Class construction will give you the object, which have all real world object properties.
-This Object orientation gives the object, features like
+Following the guidelines of SOLID principle, an efficient Class will be constructed.
+Efficiently constructed class, which have all real world object properties.
+Objects created out of these classes will give features like

 1) Abstraction
 2) Inheritance